-Commercial/industrial real estate development and services generates revenues from lease activities, land sales, building sales and leases, oil and mineral royalties and grazing leases.
-The primary commercial industrial development is Tejon Industrial Complex, or TIC.
-Resort/residential real estate development does not currently produce revenues but is actively involved in the land entitlement process.
-Farming produces revenues from the sale of grapes, almonds and pistachios.
+Commercial/industrial real estate development and services generates revenues from lease activities, land sales, build-to-suit building sales and leases, oil and mineral royalties and grazing leases.
+Resort/residential land development does not currently produce revenues but is actively involved in the land entitlement process.
+Farming produces revenues from the sale of grapes, almonds, and pistachios.